 If I’m using EAGLE to design boards for the milling machine, what should I know?

 - You need to have enough space between the components on your board that the milling machine’s tool can cut between them.
-For example, if you’ll be using a 1/32" end mill, your traces, pads, vias, etc. need to be larger than 0.03125" apart.
-You can use smaller tools, like a 1/64" end mill, which will allow you to place objects closer together.
-For more details, read the PCB Design Considerations
+For example, if you’ll be using a 1/32" End Mill, your traces, pads, vias, etc. need to be larger than 0.03125" apart.
+You can use smaller tools, like a 1/64" end Mill, which allows you to place objects closer together.
+For more details, read the PCB Design Considerations guide.

 - If you’ll be using surface-mount (SMD) components, the pads need to have enough space between them for the tool to fit.
-Check the Surface-Mount Package Compatibility Guide to make sure.
-If your package isn’t listed, you can test if it will work by making an EAGLE board file, importing it into the software, and looking to see if there are cut lines between the pads.
+Check the Surface-Mount Package Compatibility guide to make sure.
+If your package isn’t listed, you can test if it'll work by making an EAGLE board file, importing it to the software, and looking to see if there are cut lines between the pads.

 - If your board has vias (electrical connections between the front and back of the board), you'll need to create a connection between them.
 The simplest way is to put a piece of wire in the via hole and solder both ends, but you can also use via eyelets (aka rivets), which sit neatly in the holes as you solder them.
 You can also use tinned wire, which you can thread through all the holes much more quickly than eyelets or individual bits of wire.

 - You can have the autorouter avoid certain areas and not use through-hole pins on components as vias.
-This is handy when you are using components that can’t be soldered easily on both sides of the board, like pin headers.
-Place polygons in the tRestrict (41), bRestrict (42) and vRestrict (43) layers to prevent around the places you don’t want the autorouter to put traces or place vias for the top and bottom of your board.
+This is handy when you're using components that can’t be soldered easily on both sides of the board, like pin headers.
+Place polygons in the tRestrict (41), bRestrict (42), and vRestrict (43) layers to protect around the places you don’t want the autorouter to put traces or place vias for the top and bottom of your board.

 - Slotted/oval holes (the G85 command) are not supported.
-If you need a slot, make a row of overlapping holes that are a few thousandths of an inch larger than the tool and overlapping by about half their diameter (i.e. for a 1/32" (0.031") tool, make a row of 0.033" holes, with centers spaced 0.016" apart).
+If you need a slot, make a row of overlapping holes that are a few thousandths of an inch larger than the tool and overlapping by about half their diameter.
+For example, for a 1/32" (0.031") tool, make a row of 0.033" holes, with centers spaced 0.016" apart.